nikachaduneli/ascii-Image/README.md

 # ascii-Image

-it needs pillow and tkinter librarys to work. after execution result will be stored in text file.
+It needs pillow and tkinter libraries to work.

+After execution result will be stored in text file.